30

 • The walk to and from the BART stop feels like a dystopian march as you pass through a caged overpass populated with some interesting characters

-As a bonus, there are usually food trucks open before the game for you to enjoy.
-They rotate, but I’ve enjoyed good Mexican, Hawaiian, and Middle Eastern fare; there are also often burgers, BBQ, wings, Asian food, ice cream/custard and sometimes (for day games) even brunch.
+As a bonus, there are usually food truck(s) open before the game for you to enjoy.
+They rotate, but I’ve enjoyed good Mexican, Hawaiian, and Middle Eastern fare; I’ve also seen burgers, BBQ, wings, Asian food, ice cream/custard and (for day games) brunch.
+Unfortunately, with smaller crowds, often only one truck sets up, so choice isn’t as plentiful as before.

-With all the great beer offered in NoCal, the A’s were always well ahead of the curve in offering topflight beer at the stadium.
-While other parks have caught up (and even passed), I salute the A’s for recognizing that paying $14 for a beer is easier when it’s a high-quality beer.
+With all the great beer offered in NoCal, the A’s were always well ahead of the curve in offering top flight beer at the stadium.
+While other parks have caught up (and even passed), I salute the A’s for recognizing that paying big money for a beer is easier when it’s a high-quality beer.

-A little hunting will find you California brews from Firestone Walker, Drakes, Lagunitas, and Calicraft.
+A little hunting will find you California brews from Henhouse, Racer, Drakes, and Calicraft.
 The best concentration of locals is in the Gastropub attached to the Shibe Park Tavern.
+And the Treehouse often has a yummy local option or two.

-This is another reason why it’d be good to get out of the Coliseum.
+This is another reason why the A’s are leaving the Coliseum.
 There’s nothing of note around it, and it gets seedy in a hurry meaning you really don’t want to be wandering too far on foot at night.
-While parts of Oakland are kinda funky and have a gritty hipness to it, this isn’t one of them.
+While parts of Oakland are kinda funky and have a gritty hipness to them, this isn’t one of them.

 COST 4/5